What do I need to make TuneMatic products work?

 How would I install TuneMatic LITE?

 Simply connect the power leads to a 12v power source, and the motor control cable to the pre-wired molex jack.
+This jack is directly compatible with TarHeel and Diamond antenna types.

 Since the TuneMatic product line is pre-wired to connect directly to a TarHeel antenna, how would I connect a non-TarHeel antenna to the TuneMatic products?